Community

 Hackney School of Food

-Hackney School of Food (HSoF) is an award-winning food education hub equipping children, families and the community with the knowledge and skills to cook and grow nutritious food, improving health and well-being.
+Hackney School of Food is an award-winning food education hub equipping children, families and the community with the knowledge and skills to cook and grow nutritious food, improving health and well-being and combating food poverty.

-Thanking the Trustees, Zoe McIntyre, General Manager, said: “Your donation will help us continue to empower our community by building lifelong cooking and food growing skills to combat food poverty and foster a healthier future.
+“Your donation will help us continue to empower our community by building lifelong cooking and food growing skills to combat food poverty and foster a healthier future.
 The new Garden Room we are opening in March will be a unique place for children in Hackney, and this support is helping us to build happier, healthier lives.
-Thank you.”
+Thank you” – Zoe McIntyre, General Manager

 More about Hackney School of Food